After a stop we are all keen to get back on the road.

 You will see many trucks with the orange and yellow signs or with a sign on the back saying,

 ‘Do not overtake turning vehicle’.

-Only towing vehicles together with trailers and projecting loads over 7.5meters can legally display this sign.
-(This can include many caravan combinations)
+Only towing vehicles together with trailers and projecting loads over 7.5 metres can legally display this sign.

 The sign is NOT just a recommendation; it is a legal requirement that you do not overtake a vehicle displaying a